aras-p/test_exrcore_tinyexr/readme.md

 Notes:
+- Hardware is Windows, Ryzen 5950X, compiler Visual Studio 2022 (17.14), Release build.
 - This compares both tinyexr and OpenEXR in fully single-threaded mode.
 Tinyexr has threading capabilities, but it spins up and shuts down a whole thread pool for each processed image, which is a bit "meh"; and while OpenEXRCore can be threaded (and using full high level OpenEXR library does use it that way), the "nanoexr" wrapper I took from USD codebase does not do any threading.
-- Hardware is Windows, Ryzen 5950X, compiler Visual Studio 2022 (17.14), Release build.
+- Timing is total time taken to read, downsample (by 2x) and write back 6 EXR files, input resolution 3840x2160, input files are ZIP FP16, ZIP FP32, ZIP w/ mips, ZIP tiled, PIZ and RLE compressed; output is ZIP compressed.

 ## Takeaways